 During the National Pork Industry Forum, National Pork Board delegates passed three advisements related to FADs and ASF.
 The advisements include:

 The National Pork Board should take steps to engage U.S. pig farmers and allied industry partners to develop a science-based plan to safely introduce essential feed and feed ingredients, as well as other products, from countries of high risk in an effort to reduce the risk of FAD entry into the U.S.

 Resolution Number: 2019-ST2

-The National Pork Board should work cooperatively with necessary associations and appropriate government agencies to convene an ongoing dialogue with Canadian and Mexican governments, and their swine health orgs to develop and implement practices that would protect the North American Swine Herd from the entry of a FAD.
+The National Pork Board should work cooperatively with necessary associations and appropriate government agencies to convene an ongoing dialogue with Canadian and Mexican governments, and their swine health organizations to develop and implement practices that would protect the North American Swine Herd from the entry of a FAD.

 Resolution Number: 2019-ST3

-The Minnesota Pork Board supports and encourages the Board of Directors of the National Pork Board within its scope of authority and responsibilities to provide the resources necessary to focus communication, education, funding and research activities by all National Pork Board staff, committees of the National Pork Board, governmental agencies, other industry orgs, all vendors to the USA swine industry and all producers to keep the U.S. national swine herd free of all FADs including and specifically targeting ASF.
+The Minnesota Pork Board supports and encourages the Board of Directors of the National Pork Board within its scope of authority and responsibilities to provide the resources necessary to focus communication, education, funding and research activities by all National Pork Board staff, committees of the National Pork Board, governmental agencies, other industry organizations, all vendors to the USA swine industry and all producers to keep the U.S. national swine herd free of all FADs including and specifically targeting ASF.

 Pork Task Force Prioritizes Tactics to Keep African Swine Fever Out